toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 21. When is it okay to use `this`?
 Is it okay, for example, to dereference a property using `this`, even though the instance property is available by its' name and no `this` qualifier?

 Generally, avoid using `this` to avoid unnecessary clutter.
 Assuming you naming conventions are solid, prefixing with `this` will not disambiguate and it is not adding any value.

+### 22. Should all projects be of `OutputType` "Exe"?

+No, doing so will force you to have a `Main` method even though main doesn't have any code.
+For projects that are only defining an API and not actually needing a start, use a Library project instaed.